 Driving down U.S. 1 south of Daytona Beach, you would never know Oak Hill, Florida, even existed.
 A couple of storefronts, a blinking traffic light, a handful of houses on a desolate stretch of Volusia County highway.
 The two major stores are the Dollar General and Windwalkers Motorcycle Outfitters (and Saddle Shop).

 But this gateway to the Mosquito Lagoon is worth finding.
-There’s fascinating history, a great fishing pier and the sort of atmospheric, out-of-the-way waterfront seafood shack that we love to discover.
+There’s a fascinating historical site, a great fishing pier and the sort of atmospheric, out-of-the-way waterfront seafood shack that we love to discover.

 This little outpost has been on the map since 1564, when French explorer and cartographer Jacque LeMoyne de Morgues discovered an Indian village here, but the French colonization effort failed and the area wasn’t settled by Europeans until the late 1700s, when timber cutters tapped the area’s rich forests of live oak for shipbuilding.
 Or they tried to.
 The Indians drove them out.

-Eventually, Oak Hill evolved as a commercial fishing village, and citrus growers found the climate and soil suitable for agriculture.
+Eventually, Oak Hill, Florida, evolved as a commercial fishing village, and citrus growers found the climate and soil suitable for agriculture.

 I discovered Oak Hill about 30 years ago.
 There was once an ice house on the lagoon, where oystermen and fishers would drop their catch for distribution in Volusia and Brevard counties.
 And there was a dilapidated old waterfront restaurant that was closed more often than it was open.

 The old Goodrich ice house is gone, but the restaurant has undergone a major renovation.
 I was there for lunch on a recent weekday and wondered where they would get their customers – and then I watched the crowd of diners grow.
 They flocked to the outside deck, arriving by car, by truck and by boat.
 And it wasn’t even noon yet!